I Dare you

-Day 3was my absolute favorite but most difficult day of our trip.
-We started in rain climbing up some back roads winding up to pastures and grazing fields to a rocky snaking river bed that we continually crossed that led to a steep double track that rose to a hilltop with stunning views of rolling hills and long valleys.
+Day 3 was my absolute favorite but the most difficult day of our trip.
+We started in rain climbing up some back roads winding up to pastures and grazing fields to a rocky snaking river bed that we continually crossed that led to a steep double-track that rose to a hilltop with stunning views of rolling hills and long valleys.
 We dropped down to another river crossing, and then spent the next few hours climbing, dropping or flat out on the best singletrack I have ever been on.
-It was rocky surrounded by Heather, earth and roots choked by shrubs, it snaked and surprized you at every turn.
+It was rocky surrounded by Heather, earth, and roots choked by shrubs, it snaked and surprized you at every turn.
 We crossed barren exposed countryside and beautiful ancient forests to the village of Newtonmore (80km).

-Day 4we followed an old military road into Laggan Wolftrax – one of Scotland’s best mountain bike trail centres.
-Next we head up into a remote glacial valley which passes through the heart of the mountains on double and single track which leads us into the West Highlands.
+Day 4we followed an old military road into Laggan Wolftrax – one of Scotland’s best mountain bike trail centers.
+Next, we head up into a remote glacial valley that passes through the heart of the mountains on double and single track which leads us into the West Highlands.
 We spend the night in Spean Bridge (64km).

-Day 6was another truly awesome day as we headed past a sandy inlet straight up double tract into the hills to some of the most challenging singletrack of the entire trip.
+Day 6 was another truly awesome day as we headed past a sandy inlet straight up the double-track into the hills to some of the most challenging singletrack of the entire trip.
 We had breathtaking views of Skye, Outer Hebrides and the Small Isles.
 It was a bit cold, windy and rainy but that added substance and character to the remarkable exposed and astonishing landscape.
 I was in ‘seventh heaven’ on those rocky, slanted, wet singletracks cramped full of scrubs and low lying bushes.
-The views of ocean and layered distant hills, the smell of pure misty air, the thrilled apprehension of the gang mountain bikingon the real stuff we had come all this way for, was pure unabashed delight (52km).
+The views of the ocean and layered distant hills, the smell of pure misty air, the thrilling apprehension of the gang mountain biking on the real stuff we had come all this way for, was a pure unabashed delight (52km).